TECH7Fox/sip-hass-docs/docs/add-on/introduction.md

 - ⚡ **Preconfigured** for SIP HASS Card and Home Assistant
 - 👤 **Automatic generation** of PJSIP extensions for each person entity
-- 🔒 **Secure WebSocket (WSS)** support via Home Assistant **Ingress** (no port forwarding needed)
+- 🔒 **Ingress support** for the websocket connection without the need for SSL or port forwarding
 - 🗣️ **Built-in Google TTS** module
-- 🛡️ Option to use your own SSL certificates or generate self-signed ones when not using Ingress
-- 🛠️ Fully configurable via the add-on settings and config files
+- 🛠️ **Fully configurable** via the add-on settings and config files

 ## Installation